Ting Phone Plans

 Online Payment Options: Credit Cards, Debit Cards

 Ting Mobile was founded in 2012.
 It is a wholly owned subsidiary of publicly traded Tucows INC. At launch, service was provided exclusively on the Sprint network.
 Since 2015 it has also partnered with T-Mobile.
-Customers with multiple devices can use them on either network within the same account, however each device can only be exclusively used on one network or the other.
+In February of 2020, the company officially added Verizon as a 3rd network partner.
+Customers with multiple devices can use them on either of the networks within the same account, however each device can only be exclusively used on one network or the other.

 Just one year after launch, Ting Mobile got rid of monthly prepaid plans in favor of what it calls “rates.”
 It has remained that way ever since.